juliustheodor/mf2garch/README.md

 The function `mf2_garch_estimation(y,foptions)` gives you an estimation output for the seven parameters $\left(\mu, \alpha, \gamma, \beta, \lambda_0, \lambda_1, \lambda_2\right)$ of the short- and long-term component in the command window obtained by maximizing the log likelihood.
 The output of the function are the vectors for the coefficient estimates (`coeff`), the Bollerslev-Wooldridge robust standard errors  (`qmle_se`), and the corresponding p-values  (`p_value_qmle`).
 Moreover, the function `mf2_garch_estimation(y,foptions)` provides you with the standardized residuals $Z$, the fitted values for the short (`h`) and long-term component (`tau` or annualized `tau_annual`) as well as the time series for annualized conditional volatility (`sigma_annual`) and the estimate for the annualized unconditional volatility (`annual_unconditional_vola`).

 For the long-term component, you need to specify $m$, i.e. the number days over which $V_t^{(m)}$ is computed.
 Choose whether you want to use a fixed value of $m$ or let the optimal $m$ be selected as the one that minimizes the BIC.
 The `foptions` structure contains the researcher's choice for $m$.
 You either specifiy `foptions.choice = 'BIC'` if the optimal $m$ needs to be selected or `foptions.choice = 'fix'` together with the choice of your $m$ as `foptions.m=63`.
 When computing the likelihood, we discard the first two years of `y' (i.e., 2*252 trading days) to account for lags of the squared deGARCHed returns in the long-term component.
 This allows comparing the BIC of models with different values of m.
 You could decrease this, but you need to discard at least $2m$ values.
-The Matlab function uses constraints on the parameters following assumption 2 (for the short-term component) and assumption 3 (for the long-term component) of Conrad & Engle (2025).
+The Matlab function uses constraints on the parameters following Assumption 2 (for the short-term component) and Assumption 3 (for the long-term component) of Conrad & Engle (2025).
 For details on the estimation, see section [A.1.1 in Conrad & Engle (2025)](http://dx.doi.org/10.2139/ssrn.3793571).

 The following application of the MF-2GARCH replicates the second panel in Table 2 in Conrad & Engle (2025) for the MF2-GARCH-rw-m.
 In Conrad & Engle (2025), all models were estimates using OxMetrics.
 We use daily S&P 500 log-return data from January 1971 to June 2023.
 For the sub-period 1971-1983, the return data was initially obtained from the Federal Reserve Bank of St. Louis database.
 Data from 1983 onwards are from TickData.